amoghvsirohi/GD_Boston/README.md

 # GD_Boston
-Applied stochastic and batch gradient descent on the boston dataset
+Applied stochastic and batch gradient descent on the boston housing dataset